Jeff Minter: Post 8-bit work

 Minter developed Tempest 3000 and the second Virtual Light Machine for the Nuon game system.

 In 1989, Minter helped in the production of the Konix Multisystem console.

-Minter worked for Atari and VM Labs.
+Minter worked for Atari Corporation and VM Labs.
 For Atari he produced Tempest 2000 (1994) on the Jaguar.
 It was a remake of Dave Theurer's 1981 Tempest.
 He followed it with Defender 2000 (1995) on the Jaguar, a remake of the 1981 arcade game.
 Listing Minter in their "75 Most Important People in the Games Industry of 1995", Next Generation called him the Jaguar's "leading developer".
 Minter also produced the Virtual Light Machine (VLM-1) for the Jaguar CD add-on.
 For VM Labs he created the VLM-2 and Tempest 3000.

 Minter then wrote games for the Pocket PC platform, some of which also have Windows conversions: Deflex, Hover Bovver 2: Grand Theft Flymo (a reinterpretation of his own 1984 game, Hover Bovver), and Gridrunner++.